Florida SouthWestern State College Admissions Policy

 2All applicants for admission are required to provide proof of a standard high school diploma or its equivalent to be admitted to FSW; however, applicants with prior college credit may also be required to submit official college transcripts prior to registering for classes.
 Please refer to the section titled “Transcript Requirements for Admission & Enrollment” below.

 Florida SouthWestern State College requires completion of an admissions application for students to enroll in any college credit courses.
 The admissions application can be found online at www.fsw.edu/admissions.
-The application and related fee must be submitted by the application deadline listed on the Official College Calendar to be considered for the term in which application is being made.
+The application and related fee must be submitted by the date listed on the Official College Calendar to be considered for the term in which application is being made.

 The Office of Admissions assesses a non-refundable, non-transferable admissions application fee for all new students who are intending to pursue a bachelor degree, associate degree, college credit certificate, or take courses as a non-degree seeking student.
 Students applying for dual enrollment are not charged an application fee nor are students who have been enrolled at FSW before and are applying for readmission to the college.